Public Policy Engagement

 On issues for which our experience and knowledge add an important perspective to public debate, we seek to educate policymakers, both directly and indirectly, through various coalitions and trade associations.
 Through the Office of Global Government Affairs, we have interactions with governments and governmental organizations throughout the U.S. (at federal, state and local levels) and around the world.
 We engage on issues that range from legal, trade, tax policy and financial activities to regulatory compliance, intellectual property and government procurement.

-As a global enterprise, we comply with the tax laws and regulations in all 180-plus countries in which we operate.
-For more detail on the taxes we pay, please see our 2015 Annual Report.
+As a global enterprise, we comply with the tax laws and regulations in all 160-plus countries where we operate.
+For more detail on the taxes we pay, please see our 2016 Annual Report.

 At the same time, we work in support of U.S. corporate tax reform.
 The U.S. has the highest tax rates among large, industrialized nations.
 Corporate tax reform is needed if U.S. companies are to be fully competitive in overseas markets where 95 percent of the world’s population lives.